-I’ve written in depth before about supplements I personally take, including fermented cod liver oil.
+I’ve written in depth before about the supplements I personally take, which for a long time included fermented cod liver oil.

 Fermented Cod Liver Oil is considered a traditional food that has been recommended by the Weston A. Price Foundation and many real food bloggers (including me) for years.
 It was even the WAPF recommended brand for use in homemade infant formula and many members take it religiously.

 On August 21, 2015, Weston A. Price Foundation Vice President Dr. Kaayla Daniel released a 100+ page report detailing the results of independent lab tests that she had on samples of Green Pastures Fermented Cod Liver Oil and that alleged major issues with the brand, including rancidity, lower levels of nutrients than were claimed, and sourcing issues.